Eileenyuu/SuperQA/README.md

 Step 3:
 Setup a venv environment in VScode
 python -m venv venv
 Make sure to kill the terminal and start a new one to initialise the venv environment
+Linux: source venv/bin/activate

+Step 4:
+Run this command to install all the libraries required for this project
 Windows: pip install -r requirements.txt
-Linux: source venv/bin/activate

 Things to note when running the project:
 To run the project, make sure the Milvus database is up and running,
 You can check docker desktop for a more readable way to check the container is running